Contact Us for a Free Consultation (213) 542-0979

 Over the past 30 years, I've done many murder cases in LA and surrounding counties.
 These are grave crimes, and you're going to want to get an attorney with much experience because, typically, what I see happening is that the prosecutors are the best that the DA's office has on these murder cases.

 Also, the law enforcement that investigates them is typically top-level.
-So, you want an attorney that can match forces with these individuals to ensure you're, at minimum, on level ground with them.
+So, you want an attorney who can match forces with these individuals to ensure you're, at minimum, on level ground with them.
 Hopefully, your attorney is better than the prosecutor, so you have an up regarding you or your loved one defending a murder case.

 The investigation is an integral part of murder cases because, many times, the police do what I would characterize as a one-sided investigation, meaning they only look at things that help their case.
 They don't look at things that might help the defendant in their case.